kyverno/chainsaw/website/docs/docs.md

 # Documentation

-Starting with Chainsaw `v0.0.6` we maintain docs per version:
+Starting with Chainsaw `v0.0.6` we maintain separate docs per version:

 - Every version released has its own documentation
-- Current work in progress (`main` branch) is available too
+- Current work in progress (`main` branch) is also available